fizzxz/obsidian-kindle-clippings-plugin/README.md

 # Obsidian Kindle Plugin

-This fork of obsidian kindle plugin will only use the "My Clipping.txt" file.
+As I personally have no use for online amazon syncing, this fork of obsidian kindle plugin will only use the "My Clipping.txt" file to create the notes for your clippings.

 ## Kindle Device (My Clippings)